Ghadah-Alkhayat/Test-a-Perceptual-Phenomenon-project/README.md

 This is one of my projects for Data Analyst -Udacity nano degree-

 ## introduction:
+In this project, I investigated a classic phenomenon from experimental psychology called the Stroop Effect.
+I created a hypothesis regarding the outcome of an experimental task related to the Stroop Effect and computed some statistics describing the results.
+Finally, I interpreted the results in terms of my hypotheses.

 **the dependent variable is the time it takes to name the ink colors in equally-sized lists**